Episode 033: Blueprint Series #3 The Human Element

 IVAN: Northwest quadrant.

 ERIC: Yes, northwest quadrant it is D style.
 And D style stands for Dominance.
-Dominant style people are very driven, results oriented.
+Dominant style people are very driven, results-oriented.
 They move quick.
-When they wake up in the morning they think “oh boy, I can’t wait to get to work because there’s all sorts of problems to solve.”
+When they wake up in the morning they think “oh boy, I can’t wait to get to work because there are all sorts of problems to solve.”
 And they solve several of them probably on the way to work.
 They’re very confident.
-Again, they move quick and kind of take no prisoners sometimes.
+Again, they move quickly and kind of take no prisoners sometimes.
 So that’s the D Dominant style.
 We’ll go around the clock here.
 Now this will be the northeast quadrant, upper top right.
 That’s the I. This is the Influencer style.
 Influencer styles, when they wake up in the morning, they’re on their way to work.
-They are thinking “oh boy, I can’t wait to get to work because there’s all sorts of fun people to work with.”
+They are thinking “oh boy, I can’t wait to get to work because there are all sorts of fun people to work with.”
 And, “I’ve got that meeting over lunch with Ivan and that’s going to be great.
 And we’re going to get started.
-We got this big kick off to a project that we’re going to do together in the afternoon and oh yea…
+We got this big kick-off to a project that we’re going to do together in the afternoon and oh yea…

 IVAN: We’re going to record a Podcast.

 ERIC: We’re going to record a Podcast.
 It’s going to be fun because, why not.

 ERIC: So, they also get results and they want to get fast results, but they’re focused on getting results through people.
 So, these are sometimes people that are natural salesmen, they’re very energetic, very bubbly, probably talk with their hands a lot.